WWII 75th Anniversary Commemoration

 - Memorabilia, whether donated, copied, or loaned for displays

 - Any other information or documentation of the times and activities

 - WALL OF HONOR.
-Encouraged by the Spirit of '45 a Wall of Honor is being assembled.
-This project's goal is to document the names on the Roll of Honor with photographs of individual veterans.
-A draft is on display on the lower level of Town Hall.
-All WWII veterans and their families are invited to contribute photographs.
+Encouraged by the Spirit of ’45 a Wall of Honor is being assembled.
+This project’s goal is to document the veterans whose names are on the Roll of Honor with photographs.
+All WWII veterans who enlisted from Winchester and their families are invited to contribute photographs.
 Read more in the Winchester Star and Daily Times Chronicle.

 LIST OF WWII VETERANS NAMES ON THE VETERANS MEMORIAL